Freewallet Review

 Freewallet does what it says on the tin.
 Users can get up and running with a non-technical multi-coin cryptocurrency wallet in seconds.

-Fees are hidden but do not appear astronomical and the selection of assets is huge.
+Fees are not immediately clear, but do not appear astronomical and the selection of assets is huge.
 Customer support is quick and generally helpful which is a real bonus in the crypto-world.

 Having said that it’s important to be aware of the custodial nature of Freewallet.
 Additionally, a wave of poor reviews certainly leaves a black mark against the wallet.